GoogleCloudPlatform/analytics-componentized-patterns/retail/ltv/bqml/README.md

-# Activate on LTV predictions.
+# Activate on LTV predictions
 This guide refactors the [final part][series_final] of an existing series about predicting Lifetime Value (LTV).
 The series uses Tensorflow and shows multiple approaches such as statistical models or deep neural networks to predict the monetary value of customers.
 The final part leverages [AutoML Tables][automl_tables].

 This document shows an opiniated way to predict the monetary value of your customers for a specific time in the future using historical data.